-Presented by the Georgia Center for Nonprofits in partnership with American Express and MailChimp, High Potential Diverse Leaders (HPDL) is a leadership development program designed to provide the rising stars of nonprofit and philanthropy organizations with the skills needed to assume executive-level responsibilities within the sector.
+Presented by the Georgia Center for Nonprofits, High Potential Diverse Leaders (HPDL) is a leadership development program designed to provide the rising stars of Georgia nonprofits with the skills they need to assume executive-level responsibilities within the sector.

-The annual HPDL program is an immersive and enriching experience of training, access, and interaction with nonprofit leaders and opportunities, helping emerging leaders build fundamental leadership skills as they develop their peer networks and support systems.
-The program includes a customized 360 Leadership Assessment, structured leadership reading assignments, peer-group appointments, and a one-hour executive coaching session.
-Participants will receive practical tools and knowledge designed to be immediately deployable in your organization.
+The annual HPDL program is an immersive and enriching experience of training, peer coaching, and relationship-building with established nonprofit leaders.
+Emerging leaders will build fundamental leadership skills while expanding their peer networks and support systems.
+The program includes a customized 360-degree leadership assessment, structured reading assignments, peer-group discussions, and the option to receive one-on-one executive coaching.
+Participants will gain practical tools and knowledge that can be deployed immediately in their organizations.

 Session 1 | Finding the Leader in You

-Includes an overview of the program, including expectations and requirements; key challenges and happenings in the current nonprofit environment; an introduction to fellow participants; and an overview of leadership and what it means to be a leader.
+Includes an overview of the program, including expectations and requirements; key challenges and happenings in the current nonprofit environment; an introduction to fellow participants; and what it means to be a leader.
 Assessment tools, including “people styles” and John Maxwell’s 5 Levels of Leadership, will be shared in this session.

-Read about the experience, highlighted in this NOW article, Finding the Leader in You.
+Read about the experience, highlighted in Finding the leader in you.

 Session 2 | Leadership as a Personal Journey